kuwakino/cbh-take-home-project/Ticket_Breakdown.md

 ## Your Breakdown Here - Eduardo Kuwakino
 - Requirement:
   > **Currently, the id of each Agent on the reports we generate is their internal database id.
 We'd like to add the ability for Facilities to save their own custom ids for each Agent they work with and use that id when generating reports for them.**
-- User Story #100: As a Facility user I want to include my own Agent id so that I can easily identify them on reports
+- **User Story #100**: As a Facility user I want to include my own Agent id so that I can easily identify them on reports

 ## Task1: Include a custom id field on Agent registration
 - User Story #100;